adilJamshad/assessment-finlex/README.md

 Run `npm run e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).

+> **WARNING**: The end to end test might fail because of too many attempts to api endpoint as per the service provider's SLA for free service.

 ## Workflow

 When the app loads, employee data from http://dummy.restapiexample.com is fetched and it is populated on the screen,